Whitney Campbell Christensen

 Government Relations Attorney

-Whitney is licensed to practice patent law before the United States Patent and Trademark Office, developing a love for science and intellectual property at a young age as she watched her father accumulate nearly forty U.S. and international patents in immunodiagnostics and other pharmaceutical technologies.
+Whitney is licensed to practice patent law before the United States Patent and Trademark Office, developing a love for science and intellectual property at a young age as she watched her father accumulate more than forty U.S. and international patents in immunodiagnostics and other pharmaceutical technologies.
 She is also a member of the firm’s Economic Development Practice Group and Name Image Likeness Practice Group.

 Honors and Distinctions